Mary, Princess Royal and Countess of Harewood: Marriage and family

-On 28 February 1922, Princess Mary married Viscount Lascelles, the elder son of Henry Lascelles, 5th Earl of Harewood, and Lady Florence Bridgeman, daughter of Orlando Bridgeman, 3rd Earl of Bradford of Weston Park.
+On 28 February 1922, Princess Mary married Viscount Lascelles, the elder son of the 5th Earl of Harewood and his wife, Lady Florence Bridgeman, daughter of the 3rd Earl of Bradford of Weston Park.
 The bride was 24 years old, while the groom was 39.

 Their wedding was held at Westminster Abbey, and attracted large crowds along the route to Buckingham Palace.
-The wedding was reported by Pathé News, including the appearance of the couple on the palace balcony.
 The ceremony was the first royal wedding to be covered in fashion magazines, including Vogue.
-Her wedding dress was created by Messrs Raville and combined "youthful simplicity with royal splendour".
-It was designed to reflect "Britain's position as ruler of a vast empire; emblematic lotus-flower motifs embroidered in India featured alongside a domestic, yet equally symbolic, trellis work of roses in pearls and crystal beads."
-The Princess refused to share details of her honeymoon with the press.
+The bride's gown was designed by Messrs Raville and featured emblems of Britain and India.
 It was the first royal occasion in which Lady Elizabeth Bowes-Lyon, a friend of Princess Mary, participated, as one of the bridesmaids.
 She later married Mary's brother, Prince Albert, and became queen consort of the United Kingdom upon his accession in 1936.